agibes/practicing-bots/README.md

 the messageCreate event listener was implemented to moderate bad words in chat using the bad-words package

-the kick (member) and addRole (Mod) slash commands were implemented for users with adequate permissions
+the kick and addrole slash commands were implemented for users with adequate permissions

 Notes: